edgeroute/security-champion-framework/people/onboarding.md

 ### Benefit
 * An onboarding process sets champions up for success from day one.

-## Maturity 1 - Individual orientation.
+## Maturity 1 - Individual orientation and basic requirements.

 ### Activity
+* Create a set of requirements that Champions must meet or comply with within a specified time.
 * Develop an individual orientation agenda and set of content.
 * Deliver the individual champion orientation on a set schedule throughout the year.

 ### Benefit
 * The individual orientation sets expectations for new champions and points them to where they can get more help.

-## Maturity 2 - Team-focused orientation and champion buddy system.
+## Maturity 2 - Team-focused orientation, champion buddy system, and manager approval.

 ### Activity
 * Develop a team-focused orientation to deliver to entire new teams of champions for a business unit.
 * Assign a new champion buddy system, pairing experienced champions with new champions.
 Encourage champion buddies to meet weekly for the first month, bi-weekly for the second month, and then once in the third month.
+* Provide a mechanism for managers to approve the champion commitment.

 ### Benefit
 * Providing orientation for champions within a business unit allows the new champions to forge relationships within their functional area.
+* When managers approve the champion commitment, they will support the champion throughout their time with the program.

 ## Maturity 3 - Certified Security Champion.